Casmir293/Dway-Remit/README.md

 ## Introduction

 This project is a simple School Management System built with Vue 3 and Pinia.
 It allows users to manage teachers and students by providing functionalities to add, edit, and delete records.
 The application ensures that inputs are validated to maintain data integrity.
+This web application can be accessed at [School Portal](https://dway-remit-nu.vercel.app/).

 ## Features